hyperledger/aries-rfcs/features/0067-didcomms-diddoc-conventions/README.md

 > Notes
 >1.
 There are two main situations that an agent will be in prior to preparing a new message.
 >>-  The agent is responding to a message that has just been received and has the context of the sender key of the previous message.
 In this case, a targeted lookup of the `did-communication` service definition can be done to find the service definition that features the sender key as a recipient key which would ensure that the response was delivered back to the sender.
->>-  The agent is creating a new message to a connection and will use the default `did-communication` service convention for preparation of a message.
-In this case, the default `did-communication` service description would be used by resolving the lowest priority service definition from the connections DID document.
+>>-  The agent is creating a new message to a connection and will use the default `did-communication` service definition for preparation of a message.
+In this case, the default `did-communication` service definition would be used by resolving the lowest priority service definition from the connections DID document.
 >
 >2.
 When preparing this envelope the sender has two main choices to make around properties to include in envelope
 >>- Whether to include sender information